-It is the Town's policy to permit employees to accumulate earned timeoff benefits.
-All vested earned time off is accrued when incurred in the government-wide financial statements.
+It is the Town's policy to permit employees to accumulate earned and paid time off benefits.
+All vested time off is accrued when incurred in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only if they have matured, for example, as a result of employee resignations and retirements.